facelessuser/BracketHighlighter/docs/customize.md

     },
 ```

-### void_tag_patterns
+### `void_tag_patterns`

 Specifies a regex pattern for names that never have a closing tag.
-Void or empty tags can optionally use the self closing slash: `<tag />`. `null` can be used to specify that there is no pattern for specified tag mode.
+Void or empty tags can optionally use the self closing slash: `<tag />`. `null` can be used to specify that there is no pattern for the specified tag mode.

 ```js
     // Tags that never have a closing.
 You can use 'null' if it does not require a pattern.